RatJuggler/developer-portfolio/README.md

 Build the builders with: `docker-compose -f docker-compose-builders.yml build`

-Build and run the images with: `docker-compose up -d`
+Build and run the images with: `docker-compose up --build -d`

 Content will be available at: `http://localhost:8080`